- The TCA sets out the new trading terms and the framework of the future cooperation between the UK and the EU.

 - A three year extension has been granted to the rules of origin on electric cars traded between the UK and the EU, ensuring that new 10% tariffs are not imposed.

-- Given the resolution to the Northern Ireland Protocol, the UK and the EU have pursued closer ties, with a new Memorandum of Understanding on financial services signed and the UK taking up association membership of Horizon and Copernicus.
+- Following the resolution to the Northern Ireland Protocol and establishment of the Windsor Framework, the UK and the EU have pursued closer ties, with a new Memorandum of Understanding on financial services signed and the UK taking up association membership of Horizon and Copernicus.

-- Timing: the TCA is the status quo for trade with Europe.
-The TCA is due to undergo a review, commencing by 31 December 2025, but the Labour government may seek to make side agreements or other changes before this date.
+- Timing: the TCA is the status quo for trade with the EU.
+The TCA is due to undergo a review, commencing by 31 December 2025, but the government may seek to make side agreements or other changes before this date.

 Resources (click to open)